Use these 67 types of keywords strategically for your SEO optimization. If you do, you’re rankings will climb through the roof.

-Some keywords have specific user intent, meaning people searching for the keywords want search results focused on a specific issue.
+Some words have specific user intent, meaning people searching are looking for search results focused on a specific issue.

-Often, this applies to long tail keywords (keywords with low search volumes).
+Often, this applies to long tail keywords (which typically have lower search volumes).

-Ranking high for such keywords can be easy if you provide in-depth content on the issue, particularly when few sites cover the searcher intent effectively.
+Ranking high for such a phrase is possible if you provide in-depth content on the issue, particularly when very few sites cover the searcher intent effectively.

-You’ll likely be able to find mixed user intent with high-traffic keywords.
+You’ll likely be able to find mixed user intent searches with high-traffic words or search phrase.

-Then write a comprehensive article that covers all those issues.
+Then write a comprehensive article that covers multiple issues.

 2. Buyer Journey/ Sales Funnel Keywords